UniStuttgart-VISUS/megamol/docs/devguide/devguide.md

 - `mmcore/CoreInstance.h`
 - `mmcore/utility/ShaderFactory.h`

-Before creating a shader program with this wrapper, `compiler_options` need to be retrieved from `CoreInstance`.
+Before creating a shader program with this wrapper, `compiler_options` need to be retrieved from the `CoreInstance`.
 This `compiler_options` instance contains default shader paths and default options.
-Additional include paths and definitions can be added prior to program creation.
+Additional include paths and definitions can be added before program creation.
 The constructor of the wrapper requires paths to source files of all shader stages in the form: `<path>/<name>.<type>.glsl`.

 Here is a full example: